-How to reset AirPods and AirPods Pro: Quick & easy tutorial
+AirPods acting up?
+Here's how to easily reset them

 - Tap Forget and then Forget device to confirm.

-What happens when you reset AirPods?
+Q: What happens when you reset AirPods?

-Once you reset your AirPods or AirPods Pro, the wireless earbuds will no longer automatically recognise devices paired to your iCloud account.
+Once you reset your AirPods or AirPods Pro, the wireless earbuds will no longer automatically recognize any devices paired to your iCloud account.
 Opening an AirPods case near an iOS device will begin the setup process just as if you were using it for the first time.
-For more tips and tricks on how to master Apple's wireless earbuds, see Pocket-lint's in-depth guide here.

-Which AirPods models can you reset?
+Q: Which AirPods models can you reset?

-You can factory reset the original AirPods, the AirPods 2, AirPods 3, or the noise-canceling AirPods Pro.
+You can factory reset the original AirPods, the AirPods 2, AirPods 3, or the noise-cancelling AirPods Pro and AirPods Pro 2 (both generation) models.
+You can also factory reset the AirPods Max by pressing down on the noise control button and Digital Crown for 15 seconds, according to Apple.